Make the Most of LSU Football Weekends in Baton Rouge

-Here’s what you need to know when visiting Baton Rouge this football season.
+Here’s what you need to know when visiting Baton Rouge this weekend.

 Where to stay:

-Accommodations are likely to fill up fast for home game weekends, but the downtown area, with hotels such as the Hilton Baton Rouge Capitol Center and Hotel Indigo Baton Rouge, is an ideal location for access to the weekend's activities.
-Staybridge Suites-University at Southgate is within walking distance of the LSU campus.
+Accommodations are likely to fill up fast for home game weekends, but the downtown area, with hotels such as the Hilton Baton Rouge Capitol Center, Hotel Indigo Baton Rouge, and The Watermark, is an ideal location for access to the weekend's activities.
+Sonesta ES Suites Baton Rouge is within walking distance of the LSU campus.
 There are also a variety of hotels along the College Drive and Acadian corridors.

 Beyond the ballgame: